 - Local festivals: Many summer festivals include kids’ activities, parades, and live performances.
 Be sure to check each town’s local council or tourism websites for the latest schedules, timings, and family-friendly highlights to plan your visit.

-Planning to spend a longer time in Ireland?
+Planning to spend the summer in Ireland?
 Check out our helpful guides:

 Food, Drink, and Summer Markets in Ireland